MatthewAnder/blackjack/README.md

 <br>

 ### User Stories
-- As a user, I want to be able press a button that says stand, hit, and play combo.
+- As a user, I want to be able to press a button that says stand, hit, and play combo.
+- As a user, I want to be able to hit and the card will show one by one.
+- As a user, I want to get notified when I get a jackpot.
 - As a user, I want to be able to gain money from winning and lose money.
+- As a user, I want to keep track of my playing history.
 - As a user, I want to save my money and can choose to save my history session.
 - As a user, I want to load my session history any time.
-- As a user, I want to choose a card and take it from the table, making it the user's.
-- As a user, I want to play a combo from the list of cards the user has.
-- As a user, I want to be able to select a difficulty of the **mode**.
 - As a user, I want to buy accessories with my money  (if time permits).

+# Instructions for Grader
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by playing the game and using the "HIT" button.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by playing the game and you will see the history.
+At the same time, you can load the history onto the current history.
+Thus, when you check the history, it will be the combination of the current and the loaded history.
+- You can locate my visual component by playing the game and checking the history.
+- You can save the state of my application by pressing the "Save History" button.
+- You can reload the state of my application by pressing the "Load History" button.
+This button is in the home page.